Introduction

 Still Greatly Commissioned

 We are Christians today because someone once baptized our ancestors and turned them into Jesus' disciples.
-This may have occurred between the first century and the twenty-first century.
+This conversion happened at any time between the first and the twenty-first centuries.
 Yet, the Lord still greatly commissions us to make disciples of the nations and to baptize them in the name of the Father, the Son, and the Holy Spirit.
 Throughout church history, we have successfully taken the gospel to every country.
 However, those of us Christians in the West now find ourselves in a peculiar situation when we must evangelize the nations we live in before committing ourselves to others.
 Yes, we need to "Make the Commission Great Again!"

 You may ask, "Didn't Jesus tell us to baptize the nations?"
 Of course, but we must understand the actual meaning of the text.
 Matthew recorded the Great Commission and applied the Greek noun ethnē (G1484) we receive as "nations."
 We better interpret this word as "ethnicities," as the biblical jargon implies a group of non-Jewish people rather than a political unit.
 Jesus commissioned the church to evangelize the Greeks instead of Greece, the Italians instead of Italy, and the Ethiopians instead of Ethiopia.
 Today, he calls us to bring the good news to the Chinese instead of China, the Iraqis instead of Iraq, the Colombians instead of Colombia, the French instead of France, and the Somalis instead of Somalia.
 That said, more of us need to stay at home and evangelize the Americans instead of the United States, the Puerto Ricans instead of Puerto Rico, the Canadians instead of Canada, or the British instead of Great Britain.
 We need to reach out to all the "leavers" who decided to "Chrexit" (i.e., exit from Christianity) and address their doubts.
 Nonetheless, Jesus did not commission us to make churchgoers but to baptize disciples to be the church.